lhehnke/lhehnke.github.io/_posts/2018-02-08-death-penalty-us.md

 ## Visualizing executions by attributes

 The last couple of plots depict the number of executions by crime, sex, race, and method.
-Since they're quite self-explanatory, I won't go further into the details and leave you alone with them.
+Since they're quite self-explanatory, I won't go further into the details here and leave you alone with them.

 ```r
 # Plot executions by crime